peterkuma/alcf-precip/README.md

 Requires: `train_wo`

-The same as above, for for ANNs trained without each data sources.
+The same as above, but for ANNs trained without each data source.

 ### pred